I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_drawindexedprimitive.md

 ## Members

+`PrimitiveType`

+[in] A D3DPRIMITIVETYPE-typed value that indicates the type of primitive to draw.
+This member can be one of the following values: D3DPT_POINTLIST, D3DPT_LINELIST, D3DPT_LINESTRIP, D3DPT_TRIANGLELIST, D3DPT_TRIANGLESTRIP, or D3DPT_TRIANGLEFAN.
+For more information about D3DPRIMITIVETYPE, see the Microsoft Windows SDK documentation.

 `BaseVertexIndex`

 [in] The number that should be added to each index that is referenced by the various primitives to determine the actual index of the vertex elements in each vertex stream.